UniqueBanana78/EvenG2-OpenAI-Agent/README.md

 Ability to port forward a public IP on your internet connection to the same port on the LAN IP address of your PC running this app, and open any Firewall as necessary;

 OpenAI API account with an API key and some credits (NOT a subscription to ChatGPT, this is not the same!).
+Sign up at https://platform.openai.com/login, create an API key and add some credit.
+Remember never disclose your API key to anyone!

 **What to do:**